President & Owner

-From 2006 to the present, Bobbie Ruth has served as owner and manager of The Placid Pet, Inc. (dba Placid Pets) a pet care organization that at its peak employed 13 pet care providers and actively cared for more than 350 pets across 200 households.
-Bobbie Ruth has personally provided care for hundreds of animals, earning the trust of pet owners across Whatcom County.
-Most mornings Bobbie Ruth can still be found hiking with client dogs on local trails.
+From 2006 to the 2015 Bobbie Ruth owned and managed The Placid Pet, Inc. (dba Placid Pets) a pet care organization that at its peak employed 13 pet care providers and actively cared for more than 350 pets across 200 households.
+Bobbie Ruth personally provided care for hundreds of animals, earning the trust of pet owners across Whatcom County.

 Bobbie Ruth has served as a case manager for the Alternative Humane Society of Whatcom County (AHS)and Happy Tails, Happy Homes (HTHH).
 She and her family have fostered more than 60 dogs and puppies.
 Bobbie Ruth and her daughter Tatiana regularly volunteered at the Whatcom Humane Society (WHS) Horse Shelter/Farm for a number of years.
 Bobbie Ruth also volunteers as a facilitator for the WHS Pet Loss Support Group.